Glendale beet sugar factory

-The Glendale beet sugar factory is a former processing facility that was built between 1903 and 1906 to produce the sugar beets being grown in the Glendale area around the time.
+The Glendale beet sugar factory is a former processing facility that was built in Glendale, Arizona, between 1903 and 1906 to process sugar beets.
 The area's soil was considered prime for agriculture and federal reports stated that sugar beets would be a good crop to grow in the area.

-The building closed in 1986, and has not re-opened since despite attempts.
+It is unclear when the facility ceased processing sugar, but it was repurposed as a beer distribution center, storage facility, Squirt soda plant and soy-sauce production facility before closing in 1986.
+It has not re-opened since despite attempts.

 History

 The building opened as a beet sugar factory in 1906 started by Glendale, Arizona founder William J. Murphy.
 The factory ran into a number of challenges throughout its run, from needing to change the water sources used to wash its beets, the amount of water necessary to grow sugar beets in the area, low amounts of sugar being produced from the beets, and insect infestations of the crops.
 During World War I, the factory was updated to process sugar cane to meet the country's demand for sugar, but the cane crop needed an increased water supply.

 It has also been used as a beer distribution center, storage facility, Squirt soda plant and soy-sauce production facility.
 The doors closed for good in 1986.
 Plans to restore the factory have been discussed; immediately following its closure, some wanted it to become a civic center and the Forward Brands spirits company was planning to move its production there in 2011.